K1dus/requirement-analysis/README.md

 Requirement Analysis serves as the foundation for the entire project, as it ensures that all stakeholders are aligned on the scope, functionalities, and goals of the system.
 It reduces risks, minimizes misunderstandings, and helps in making informed decisions throughout the development cycle.
 Proper Requirement Analysis helps avoid project delays, cost overruns, and feature creep by setting realistic expectations from the beginning.

 The importance of Requirement Analysis cannot be overstated, as it sets the stage for the successful delivery of software that meets user and business needs.

+## Why is Requirement Analysis Important?

+Requirement Analysis is a cornerstone in the SDLC.
+Below are three key reasons why it is critical:

+- **Clarifies Stakeholder Needs**: By analyzing and defining the requirements upfront, the development team ensures that they fully understand what stakeholders want.
+This clarity helps to align expectations, ensuring that the final product meets the needs of the users and business.

+- **Prevents Scope Creep**: Clearly defined requirements help prevent unnecessary changes during the development process.
+This minimizes scope creep, where additional features are introduced without proper consideration, leading to delays and increased costs.

+- **Guides the Development Process**: With well-documented requirements, developers can design and implement the system according to a clear plan.
+It also helps in defining testing criteria, making it easier to evaluate whether the software meets the initial expectations.

+Overall, Requirement Analysis ensures that the project is on the right track from the start and increases the likelihood of delivering a successful product.